 Barbara Flowers holds B.S. and M.A. degrees in Economics from the University of Missouri-St. Louis, as well as an M.A. in Economic Education from the University of Delaware.
-After 18 years at the Center for Entrepreneurship and Economic Education at the University of Missouri-St. Louis, most recently serving as center director, Flowers joined the Federal Reserve Bank of St. Louis, where she develops K-14 economic lessons and online programming.
+After 18 years at the Center for Entrepreneurship and Economic Education at the University of Missouri-St. Louis, most recently serving as center Director, Barbara joined the Federal Reserve Bank of St. Louis, where she develops K-14 economic lessons and online programming.
 Barbara is a recipient of the Bessie B. Moore Service Award, which recognizes dedicated service to economic education and the Abbejean Kehler Technology Award for economic education.
 She recently served a three-year term on the National Association of Economic Educators’ executive committee and is president of the Missouri Jump$tart Coalition.

 Melinda Hammerschmidt’s love of reading and writing was fostered during summers spent on her grandparents’ farm in Center Ridge, Arkansas, where her grandmother turned her dining room into a lending library for the school system and the city, which she maintained until age 96.
 Melinda graduated from the University of Central Arkansas with a Bachelors of Science in Education, received her Masters in education form Drury University, is certified in special reading for Missouri, K-12, and gifted education K-12, and successfully defended her dissertation to obtain her PhD in Curriculum and Instruction from Texas Tech University, graduating in December 2016.
 Melinda has taught for sixteen years full time and 5 years part time as an extended learning teacher and tutor.
 Melinda currently is the first grade instructor at Greenwood Laboratory School in Springfield.